Securing a hosted web service with certificates on-premise

 5. Suggested Additional Readings

-If you are interested in this topic and want more information, please read the help texts provided by eMagiz and check out the following microlearning and exercise.
+If you are interested in this topic and want more information, please read the help text provided by eMagiz and see the following links: